100 Notable alumni of

 -

 James Earl Jones was an American actor.
-A pioneer for black actors in the entertainment industry, he is known for his extensive and acclaimed roles on stage and screen.
+A pioneer for black actors in the entertainment industry, he was acclaimed for his performances on stage and screen.
 Jones is one of the few performers to achieve the EGOT (Emmy, Grammy, Oscar, and Tony).
 He was inducted into the American Theater Hall of Fame in 1985, and was honored with the National Medal of Arts in 1992, the Kennedy Center Honor in 2002, the Screen Actors Guild Life Achievement Award in 2009, and the Academy Honorary Award in 2011.

 -